 - Bachelor of Youth and Community Leadership

 Geography is the study of human behaviour, the environment we live in, and the relationship between both.

 This field combines arts and sciences to find innovative solutions to our society’s most pressing issues and debates, and the human response to these challenges, such as climate change, poverty, sustainability, health, and inequality.

-- The undergraduate programme is structured around four curriculum pathways: physical geography, human geography, Geographic Information Systems (GIS), and resource and environmental management.
+- Explore different pathways in geography: physical geography, human geography, Geographic Information Systems (GIS), and resource and environmental management.

 There is a range of courses at 200 and 300-level.
-You can specialise within or combine courses from the four curriculum pathways (as many students do):
+You can specialise within or combine courses from the theme pathways:

 - physical geography

 - human geography